thyeem/bcf_ai/README.md

 ## Todo

 When playing with Mariai, long ponding time due to 1-million playouts is a little bit annoying (moreover, I did not introduce any parallel MCTS).
-One of big problems when searching BCF game tress is the huge *branching factor(b)* of `~20` and *average game length(d)* of `30~40`.
-Roughly, the game-tree complexity of `20^30 to 20^40 = 1e39 to 1e52` is gigantic indeed and it is comparable to Chess. (*Chess* is known as ~`1e47` and *Go* is `~1e170`)
+One of big problems when searching BCF game tress is the huge *branching factor(b)* of `~20` and *average game length(d)* of `30 ~ 40`.
+Roughly, the game-tree complexity of `20^30 ~ 20^40 = 1e39 ~ 1e52` is gigantic indeed and it is comparable to Chess. (*Chess* is known as ~`1e47` and *Go* is `~1e170`)

-**Mariai** seems to be beyond competent humans players, but guessing next move well and estimating the current state or score better are still challenging.
+___Altough **Mariai** seems to be already beyond competent human players___, guessing next candidate moves well (*reduction of branching factor*) and estimating the current state or score better (*reduction of search depth*) are still challenging and a lot of room for improvement.
 So I decided to introduce neural networks here.
 I am not going to use the supervised training method because, as you know, there's no history or good game logs related to this game.
 Rather, now I am working on the reinforce training to do this.

 It would be the first BCF engine with no human-provided knowledge like AlphaGo-zero and Leela-zero.
-It also would be fun and great if we can compare moves from the *BCF-zero AI* with moves from Mariai.
+It also would be fun and great if we can compare moves from the ___BCF-zero___ with moves from ***Mariai***.